 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 7, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)

-Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance in-network and 50% coinsurance out-of-network, every month.
+Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance in-network, every month.

 Your cost sharing will not change after being enrolled for 36 months.